This is a basic overview of Color Systems, a part of color theory in Graphic Design, what I think is a requireed skill for Web Design.

 - no color matching software

-Apple color - I don't know if this is used anymore in cinema or not since the merge into FCPx), 2K, 3K, 4K is used in Cinema.
+final cut pro merged with apple color, 2K, 3K, 4K is used in Cinema.
 I am not entirely understanding about 2K, 3K, and 4K, but I think they are not only a color system, but a size format as well.
-I could be wrong.
-28K is extremely wide. you can see more about these foprmats when you investigate the Red One cimena cameras.
+I could be wrong. you can see more about these foprmats when you investigate the Red One cimena cameras.
 Cinema color grading applications are typically 3rd-party programs.

 About Color System Conversions